 In some cases, there may be a family member or other provider who is willing to become the child’s legal guardian for the extended time needed for the parent to be released.
 Because the legal requirements to terminate parental rights can be quite difficult to achieve, even in a long-term incarceration scenario, it may be faster and easier to choose guardianship over adoption.

-However, if the child being placed in the situation is an older child, who spent much of their childhood with their parents, they may not wish to be adopted.
-They may prefer a guardianship with the option to return to live with their biological family when they are able.
+However, if the child is placed in the situation is an older child, who spent much of their childhood with their parents, they may not wish to be adopted.
+They may prefer guardianship with the option to return to live with their biological family when they are able.

 In this instance, adopting the child may not be the appropriate solution because she wishes to regain placement and parenting duties and has a goal and time frame in mind.

 This same type of scenario works with other relatives or family friends as well.
 If you decide to help with the care of their children while they pursue a life goal, temporary guardianship may be the right choice.

 However, what if you provide care for a child, thinking it is a temporary situation, but the situation looks to be headed to a more permanent arrangement?

 If you are a guardian, can you later adopt the child?

 In some instances, you may be able to do so.
 If the parents voluntarily choose to terminate their rights after a period of time to allow the adoption, then you would be able to do so.
 In another situation, if this is a foster or kinship placement, social services may ask if you are interested in adopting the child if they believe permanency is the best thing for the child.
 If the child’s parents are not taking steps to follow the plan to regain placement of their child and the Department of Social Services has enough evidence to terminate rights involuntarily, then a guardianship situation may change to an adoptive situation.